greyswaysway/Virtual_memory_manager/README.md

 # Virtual_memory_manager
 Replicates how a CPU will distribute memory addresses to use in virtual memory.
-Uses LRU algorithm when all pagetable is full.
+Uses LRU algorithm when all pagetable is full.Takes a textfile of integers as input.